 1. Population Growth and Urbanization

-Urban centers such as Lagos, Abuja, and Port Harcourt are experiencing unprecedented population inflows, leading to increased demand for housing.
-Unfortunately, the supply of residential and commercial properties has not kept pace with this demand, causing prices to skyrocket.
+With urban centers experiencing an influx of people, demand for housing has skyrocketed.
+Unfortunately, the supply of both residential and commercial properties has not kept pace with this demand, causing property prices to rise as the competition for available homes intensifies.

 2. Insufficient Housing Supply

-The Nigerian housing market faces a significant supply-demand imbalance.
-According to the Federal Mortgage Bank of Nigeria, the country has a housing deficit of over 20 million units.
-This shortfall is due to several factors, including high construction costs, limited access to affordable financing, and bureaucratic bottlenecks in land acquisition and property development.
+The Nigerian housing market faces a severe supply-demand imbalance.
+The Federal Mortgage Bank of Nigeria reports that the country is facing a housing deficit of over 20 million units.
+This deficit is driven by multiple factors, including high construction costs, limited financing options, and bureaucratic bottlenecks in land acquisition.

-Private developers often focus on luxury and high-end properties to maximize returns, leaving a considerable gap in the affordable housing segment.
-The scarcity of housing, particularly in prime urban locations, drives up property prices across the board.
+Developers often focus on building high-end properties to maximize returns, which leaves a significant gap in the affordable housing segment.
+As a result, scarcity of housing—particularly in key urban locations—has led to a surge in property prices, even in less affluent areas.

 3. High Cost of Construction

-Construction costs in Nigeria are significantly higher than in many other developing countries.
-Several factors contribute to this, including the reliance on imported building materials, which are subject to foreign exchange fluctuations.
-The depreciation of the Naira against major currencies has made imports more expensive, directly impacting the cost of construction.
+Construction costs in Nigeria are higher than in many other developing countries.
+Several factors contribute to this, such as reliance on imported building materials, which are subject to foreign exchange fluctuations.
+The depreciation of the Naira has increased the cost of imports, directly affecting the cost of building homes and commercial properties.

-Additionally, inadequate local manufacturing capacity for essential materials like cement and steel exacerbates the problem.
-Labor costs have also risen due to inflation and the specialized skills required for modern construction projects, further driving up property prices.
+Additionally, the local capacity to produce essential materials like cement and steel remains inadequate.
+Rising labor costs and the need for specialized skills in modern construction projects have further pushed up the overall cost of development, which in turn affects property prices.

 4. Infrastructural Development